Bernhard Koepp

 bkoepp@cjlawrence.com

-Bernhard chairs CJL’s investment committee which implements its Bulldog-Equity Strategy.
-In conjunction with CJL’s Chairman, Jim Moltz, Bernhard began applying the Bulldog-Equity Strategy over 25 years ago across both domestic and international equities.
-Among its Large Cap Core pier group, as of Q4 2022, CJL’s Bulldog-Equity Portfolios are ranked 6-stars within Informa’s PSN database.
-Prior to relaunching CJL in 2014, Bernhard spent 16 years at International Strategy & Investment Group (ISI), where he applied the same strategy.
+Bernhard chairs CJL’s investment committee which implements its award-winning Bulldog-Equity and Balanced strategies.
+He began applying CJL’s distinct Bulldog-Equity strategy over 25 years ago across both domestic and international markets.
+Prior to relaunching CJL in 2014, Bernhard spent 16 years at International Strategy & Investment Group (ISI) in a similar role.
+On February 24th, 2025, CJL was acquired by Apollon Wealth.

-In 1993, he joined the Assets Management Products Group at Deutsche Bank Securities in New York.
-His responsibilities included structuring and launching numerous Irish-based, tax-driven investment companies for predominantly German Corporates.
+In 1993, he joined the Asset Management Products Group at Deutsche Bank Securities in New York.
+His responsibilities included structuring and launching numerous Irish-based, investment companies for predominantly German Corporates.
 In 1994, he helped lead a Rights Offering for The New Germany Fund, Inc., one of Deutsche Bank’s flagship closed-end funds.
 In 1996, he launched the DB Brazil Investment Fund.
-In 1997, Bernhard brought to market the DB New World Fund, an emerging market local currency fund and utilized Jim Moltz’ Bulldog investment strategy to launch the DB Top 50 US Funds.
-In 1997, he transitioned to asset management.
-He co-managed both the DB Top 50 US Fund and DB Bulldog Portfolios.
-That same year, he joined the CIO office of DB’s Private Banking division directing its risk management and new products initiatives.
+In 1997, Bernhard brought to the market the DB New World Fund, an emerging market local currency fund.
+In 1997, Bernhard fully transitioned to asset management, co-managing the DB Top 50 US Fund and DB Bulldog Portfolios in conjunction with Jim Moltz.
+That same year, he joined the CIO office of DB’s Private Banking division, directing its risk management and new products initiatives.

-Bernhard received his M.A. in International Relations & Economics from Johns Hopkins University, SAIS and his BA in International Studies from George Mason University.
-He has served as a Board Member of DWS’ New Germany Fund, The European Equity Fund, and the Central and Eastern European Fund since 2021 and has served as President of The Opera Foundation since 2006.
+Bernhard received his M.A. in International Relations & Economics from Johns Hopkins University’s School of Advanced International Studies and his BA in International Studies from George Mason University.
+He is currently the chairman of the board of DWS’ New Germany Fund, The European Equity Fund, and the Central and Eastern European Fund.
+He has also served as the president of the New York based Opera Foundation since 2006.
+Bernhard is a frequent speaker at investment conferences and is comfortable doing business in several languages.

 Most wealth managers don’t actually invest your money, they just allocate your money to other managers.
 At C.J.
 Lawrence investment management is our core competency.